devtron-labs/devtron/docs/user-guide/creating-application/config-approval.md

-# Configuration Approval Process in Devtron
+# Protect Configuration

 ## Introduction

-Since resources are created according to the configurations you enter, it's essential to protect such configurations against unauthorized changes.
+Since resources are created according to the configurations you enter, it's essential to restrict such configurations from direct modifications.
 For critical environments like production, it becomes necessary to introduce an approval flow for any edits made to the configuration files.

 In Devtron, these configurations are present in the **App Configuration** tab of your application.

-Any changes made to the following configurations will require approval:
+Any changes made to the following configurations will require approval if enabled:

 - Deployment Template
 - ConfigMaps